hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
-This if statement checks if the current character is not an asterisk (\*).
-If true, increment the `characterSpace`, add the letter to the `word` string, and increment `i`.
-If false, break out of the while loop because you've went through entire word surrounded by asterisks.
+- This if statement checks if the current character is not an asterisk (\*).
+Remember, every word is surrounded by two asterisks.
+- If true, increment the `characterSpace`, add the letter to the `word` string, and increment `i`.
+This sets us up for the next time the while loop runs, where we want to check the next character.
+- If false, break out of the while loop because you've went through entire word surrounded by asterisks.

 ### Finishing Up
 We have some final statements for this section.

 <img src="https://media1.giphy.com/media/VEzlrMWk3F7uuFuRSq/giphy.gif" width="600" alt="Kermit Gif">

+This code is right after the while loop we just wrote.
 ```c#
 if (prompt[i] == '*')
 {